-We will focus on ensuring all pupils, especially disadvantaged pupils, are explicitly taught oracy skills, vocabulary and reading comprehension strategies, as this is an area disadvantaged pupils' need the most support.
-Furthermore, the explicit teaching of vocabulary and reading strategies is proven to have an impact on closing the attainment gap across the curriculum and key stages.
-In addition, to ensure the needs of disadvantaged pupils are met, appropriate intervention will be put in place to support disadvantaged pupils across the curriculum, especially in English and Numeracy.
+We will focus on ensuring all pupils, especially disadvantaged pupils, are taught reading comprehension strategies, as this is an area disadvantaged pupils' need the most support.
+Furthermore, the teaching of reading strategies is proven to have an impact on closing the attainment gap across the curriculum and key stages.
+In addition, to ensure the needs of disadvantaged pupils are met, appropriate intervention will be put in place to support disadvantaged pupils across the curriculum, especially in English and Mathematics.
 Intervention will take place in the classroom through diagnostic assessments, whole class feedback, small group intervention or via an external agency.

-Our curriculum will be ambitious, broad, and inclusive in order to meet the needs of all learners.
-All pupils will have access to a rich careers and pathways curriculum so they are ready for the next stage of their education.
+Our curriculum will be ambitious, broad, and inclusive to meet the needs of all learners.
+All pupils, especially the disadvantaged, will have access to a rich careers and pathways curriculum so they are ready for the next stage of their education.
 Also, all learners will be well-informed about the next steps, options and future pathways: apprenticeships, T-Levels, A-Levels, traineeships and employment.